-Disclosure: Some of the links below are affiliate links, meaning at no additional cost, I will earn a small commission if you click through and make a purchase.
+Disclosure: Some of the links below are affiliate links, meaning that I will earn a small commission if you click through and make a purchase at no additional cost.
 All opinions remain my own.
 For more information, please refer to my disclosure policy.
-I want to thank Julio Carlos for writing this fantastic article on the golden rule bible verse.
+Finally, I want to thank Julio Carlos for writing this fantastic article on the Bible verse’s golden rule.
 Make sure to check out his poetry collection Lifter on Amazon.

 If a rule defined happiness, maturity, and spiritual well-being, that rule would be the golden rule bible verse from Matthew 7:12.
 If you’re a Christian, then you probably know how the bible verse goes.
 It says, “Do unto others as you would have them do unto you.”
 You don’t have to be a Christian or believe in Jehovah for this to be true and make sense.
 Just like Gravity, this law is omnipresent, and all that tries to defy it or ignore it will fall, so let us not try to beat it.